HitFox/git_template/README.md

 ----------------------
 If the template changed after creating a repository, you can simply run `git init` inside that repository again and it will pick up the new template.
-Be aware that your personal hooks that are not in the git template repo will be deleted.
+Be aware that only files and directories get copied that are not already present in your .git folder of your project.